wazuh/wazuh-documentation/source/user-manual/capabilities/wazuh-logtest/index.rst

 .. _manual_wazuh_logtest:

-Wazuh Logtest
+Wazuh-Logtest
 =============

-.. versionadded:: 4.0.0
+.. versionadded:: 4.1.0

-The Wazuh-Logtest whole solution incorporates from version 4.0 was designed to replace Ossec-Logtest tool.
-This solution that allows to test and verify rules locally and remotely is part of the analysisd daemon and they share the same rules engine.
+The Wazuh-Logtest whole solution was designed to replace :ref:`ossec-logtest tool <ossec-logtest>`, now allowing to test and verify rules and decoders remotely, sharing the rules engine with :ref:`ossec-analysisd <ossec-analysisd>`

-Wazuh-Logtest allows test rules and decoders:

- * Both locally and remotely from Wazuh API
- * Locally from Wazuh-Logtest binary in the Manager

 .. topic:: Contents